Grey-PHOENIX001/Reverse-Proxy/README.md

 ├──acme.json/           # Contains SSL Certificates
 ├── config/             # Traefik configuration
-├── certs/              # SSL certificates - cloned from host for all cert references ├── nginx-ubuntu/       # Contains docker compose and nginx config └── README.md           # Project documentation
+├── certs/              # SSL certificates - cloned from host for all cert references ├── nginx-demo/         # Can use either of this or ubuntu with nginx docker (might cause config issues is domain name or path is not corrected)
+├── nginx-ubuntu/       # Contains docker compose and nginx config └── README.md           # Project documentation
 ```